PrivSec-dev/privsec.dev/content/knowledge/Threat Modeling.md

 With end-to-end encryption, you can alleviate this issue by encrypting communications between you and your desired recipients before they are even sent to the server.
 The confidentiality of your messages is guaranteed, so long as the service provider does not have access to the private keys of either party.

 In practice, the effectiveness of different end-to-end encryption implementations varies.
-Applications such as Signalrun natively on your device, and every copy of the application is the same across different installations.
+Applications such as Signal run natively on your device, and every copy of the application is the same across different installations.
 If the service provider were to backdoor their application in an attempt to steal your private keys, that could later be detected using reverse engineering.

-On the other hand, web based end-to-end encryption implementations such as Proton Mail's webmail or Bitwarden's web vault rely on the server dynamically serving JavaScript code to the browser to handle cryptographic operations.
+On the other hand, web-based end-to-end encryption implementations such as Proton Mail's webmail or Bitwarden's web vault rely on the server dynamically serving JavaScript code to the browser to handle cryptographic operations.
 A malicious server could target a specific user and send them malicious JavaScript code to steal their encryption key, and it would be extremely hard for the user to ever notice such a thing.
 Even if the user does notice the attempt to steal their key, it would be incredibly hard to prove that it is the provider trying to do so, because the server can choose to serve different web clients to different users.

 Therefore, when relying on end-to-end encryption, you should choose to use native applications over web clients whenever possible.